MohamedElalawy/Embedded_Linux/Python/Lecture_1/Lecture1_Notes.md

 ## PVM
 The **Python Virtual Machine (PVM)** is the component of the Python interpreter that **executes bytecode instructions**.
 ![image](https://github.com/user-attachments/assets/29344943-130e-4f7d-aaaa-b099ff274455)
+it simply iterprets bytecode into machine code and executes it

 ---